 - Dip Attachment.
 Many racks don’t have a dip attachment, which is a shame because dips are one of the best exercises, as I’ve shown in my article on the best exercises to get stronger forever.
 The best part about REP Fitness dip attachment is that they attach outside the rack instead of inside, where you can hit your head.
 Or maybe that’s just me, lol.

 - Band pegs.
-For those that like to use bands, you can get band pegs to use for whatever you could possibly need.
+For those that like to use bands, you can get banded weight pegs to use for whatever you could possibly need.

 - Multiple color options.
 I’ve seen a bunch of cool racks that weren’t in the colors I liked.
 And I’m sure others have had the same problem!
 Rep fitness offers a variety of different color schemes to suit anybody’s needs.

 - Different variations of safeties and J-cups.
 Some people prefer straps to metal safeties.
 It makes sense though, if you have durable strap safeties, they’ll keep your barbell from being banged up if you have to dump a squat.
 The same thing for rack pulls, gently setting down the bar onto standard metal safeties, can cause warping over time depending on the bar and weight that you’re using.
 The J-cups also have various options depending on what style you prefer.

 - Choices between standard, neutral grip, and globe-grip pull-up bars.
 Having the option to choose what types of pull-up bars you want is definitely a nice addition to an already great rack.